 I want Artists Are Always Right to be a celebration of all artists and the creative process they all navigate.

-if you're a left-wing liberal or a right-wing conservative.
-That sort of left or right thinking has nothing whatsoever to do with Artists Are
+care if you're a left-wing liberal or a right-wing conservative.
+That sort of left or right thinking has nothing whatsoever to do with Artists

-Always Right.
-We'll leave the hotbed political viewpoints and arguments to the politicians and the myriad of political forums geared
+Are Always Right.
+We'll leave the hotbed political viewpoints and arguments to the politicians and the myriad of political forums

 And even if you're not an artist, we encourage your comments as well!

-You can find complete details on how to send submissions for ON THE FRONT PAGE, FEEDBACK and the SPOTLIGHT by
+You can find complete details on how to send submissions for ON THE FRONT PAGE and FEEDBACK by clicking the

-I truly believe that this journal can serve as a meeting place for artists of all disciplines.
-An opportunity to get together and share
+editor, I am confident that this journal will continue to serve as a meeting place...an opportunity to get together and share our common

-our common bond.
-For it doesn't matter what artistic discipline we work in.
-We're really all the same.
-Each of us has something
+bond.
+For it doesn't matter what artistic discipline we work in, we're really all the same.
+Each of us has something deep inside that

 Douglas Schwartz, Publisher and Editor